What age group do I sign my child up for?

 Do all camps go to the pool?

-No. Sunshine Camp, Camp Curiosity, and Kids' Choice Camp have "water days".
+No. Sunshine Camp, Camp Curiosity, and Camp Wannalottafun! have "water days".
 "Water days" consist of sprinklers, water toys, and baby pools.
 Early Explorer Camp and August Adventures will utilize Prospect Park Splash Pad.

 How are campers swimming levels determined?